 Pledge 7: Economics for All

 All people have the right to safe, compassionate working conditions and ample compensation for their physical, mental, and emotional labor.
-People across all communities should benefit from economic prosperity and opportunity.
+People across all communities should enjoy economic prosperity and opportunity.
 We pledge to ensure the development of economic systems that benefit all participants and to share the wealth generated by communities with the people of those communities.
-By supporting industries with publicly valuable missions, we can all thrive in the abundance that flows from their success.
+By supporting industries with publicly valuable missions, we can all thrive in the plenty that flows from their success.

 Pledge 8: Community for All

 All people have the right to pursue interconnection, fellowship, and acceptance as a member of one or more communities.
 All people should benefit from the increasing interconnectivity that new and improving technologies can offer us.
 We will invest in travel and communication infrastructure across borders so everyone can contribute to their communities and maintain meaningful relationships, despite distance.
 We pledge to foster an environment of cooperation, altruism, and mutual endeavor between diverse individuals and communities, so that all of us can look beyond national consciousness toward the possibilities of a global identity.